-The Music on the Hill™ concert series begins its 11th season on June 15 and continues each Wednesday evening through July 27 from 6 to 8 p.m.
-Our musical lineup featuring blues, soul, folk and jazz.
-Our free concert series kicks off June 15th with Hillary Smith and Soul Kitchen.
-(Note: There is no concert on July 6.)
+The Music on the Hill™ free concert series begins its 11th season on June 15 and continues each Wednesday evening from 6 to 8 p.m. through July 27.
+(Note there will not be a concert on July 6.)
+Our musical lineup features blues, soul, folk, and jazz.

 The group features powerhouse blues vocalist Hillary Smith, multiple year winner of Albuquerque the Magazine's "Best Vocalist" honor.
 Her last two recording projects won numerous New Mexico Music Awards, including Album of the Year 2009 & 2012.
 Guitarist Chris Dracup is the driving force behind the band and was also named "Best Musician" by Albuquerque the Magazine and voted Local IQ's "Best Solo Act" and "Best Blues Artist".
 He was also a featured performer at last year's Telluride Blues and Brews festival.
 Rounding out Soul Kitchen is saxophone giant Glenn Kostur and the rock solid rhythm section of bassist Marcus Casman and drummer Mo Roberts - all accomplished musicians and recording artists.